S&M Motor

 Scioneri

-In 1943, Antonio Scioneri from Piemonte a Savigliano, Italy, found a workshop to produce household appliances and repair damaged cars.
-In 1951, he began to assemble car bodies.
-In 1957, a model was created based on the Fiat 1100, intermediate between a sedan and a coupe.
-The last complete overhaul took place in 1969.
-Valentina, Queen, Cinquecento, Uno and Tipo were created.
-The company only switches to internal modification and tuning.
-Improving and more equipped variants of the standard Fiat was the brand’s main goal for the next 20 years.
+In 1943, Antonio Scioneri from the Italian town of Piemonte-a-Savigliano founded a workshop to make household appliances and repair broken-down cars.
+In 1951, he began assembling car bodies.
+In 1957, a model intermediate between a sedan and a coupe was based on the Fiat 1100.
+The last major overhaul was in 1969.
+Valentina, Queen, Cinquecento, Uno, and Tipo were created.
+The company moves only to internal modification and tuning.
+Improving and equipping variants of the standard Fiat became the brand’s main goal for the next 20 years.

 Scripps Booth Detroit

-The American automaker Scripps Booth Detroit was founded by James Scripps Booth in 1913 in Detroit, Michigan.
-Scripps Booth is famous for the development of the American Bi-Autogo cyclecar.
-The brand has created premium cars.
-In 1926 it merged with Sterling Motor Company and renamed itself Scripps-Booth Corporation.
+Scripps Booth Detroit is an American automobile manufacturing company founded by James Scripps Booth in 1913 in Detroit, Michigan.
+Scripps Booth is known for developing the American Bi-Autogo bicycle car.
+The brand created premium automobiles.
+In 1926, it merged with Sterling Motor Company and was renamed Scripps-Booth Corporation.
 William C. Durant, the founder of Sterling Motor, was also the founder of Chevrolet, part of General Motors.
-He initiated the purchase of a new brand.
-But in 1923, GM stopped producing models under the Scripps brand.
+He initiated the purchase of the new brand.
+However, in 1923, GM stopped producing models under the Scripps brand.

 Searchmont Motor Company

-American automaker from Philadelphia, Pennsylvania – Searchmont Motor Company withdrew from the Keystone Motor Company, gaining independence in 1900.
-The Runabout subcompact for two passengers remained in the production of the newly formed brand.
-They received the name Searchmont Wagonette until 1902.
-A year earlier, a modification with a ten-hp engine was created.
-In 1902, 2 cars, Type 3 and Type IV, came out.
-Until 1907, 7 models were released.
-The 8th was planned for 1904, but bankruptcy prevented this from happening.
+The American automaker from Philadelphia (Pennsylvania), Searchmont Motor Company, left the Keystone Motor Company after gaining independence in 1900.
+Subcompact Runabout cars for two passengers remained in production for the newly formed brand.
+Until 1902, they were called Searchmont Wagonette.
+A year earlier, a modification with a ten-horsepower engine was created.
+In 1902, there were two cars, Type 3 and Type IV.
+From 1907 to 1907, 7 models were produced.
+In 1904, plans were made to produce the 8th one, but bankruptcy prevented it.

 SEAT S.A.

-Sociedad Española de Automóviles de Turismo (SEAT S.A) is one of the most prominent representatives of the Spanish automotive industry.
-It was founded in 1950 by the Italian Fiat brand.
-In Spain, the brand is located in Barcelona, Martorell.
-In 1953, SEAT produced the first car.
-Twenty-one years later, the two millionth SEAT car saw the light.
-In 1980, the parent company ceased to finance the company, ceasing its participation in it.
+The Spanish company Sociedad Española de Automóviles de Turismo (SEAT S.A.) is one of the most prominent representatives of the Spanish automobile industry.
+It was founded in 1950 by the Italian brand Fiat.
+In Spain, the brand is based in Barcelona, in Martorel.
+In 1953, SEAT produced its first automobile.
+Twenty-one years later, the two millionth SEAT car saw the light of day.
+In 1980, the parent company stopped financing the company, ending its participation.
 In 1982, the brand entered into a cooperation agreement with Volkswagen AG.
-In 1990, the brand was fully part of the German concern.
+In 1990, the brand was fully acquired by the German concern.

 SeAZ